Local Target picoGym Exclusive Solution

 A stack buffer overflow occurs when more data is written to a fixed-size buffer than it can hold.
 The excess bytes spill into adjacent memory, overwriting whatever variables happen to be stored there.
 On the stack, local variables are allocated in a predictable order (though compilers may reorder them or add padding), so overflowing one variable can reliably reach and overwrite a neighboring one.

-In this binary, the source code declares something like char buf[24] followed by int num = 64.
-On the stack, buf sits at a lower address and num immediately follows at a higher address.
-Writing exactly 24 bytes fills buf without touching num; writing 25 bytes overwrites the first byte of num.
+In this binary, the source code declares char input[16] followed by int num = 64.
+On the stack, the compiler adds 8 bytes of alignment padding between input and num, so the effective offset from the start of the buffer to the start of num is 24 bytes rather than 16.
+Writing exactly 24 bytes fills input and its trailing padding without touching num; writing 25 bytes overwrites the first byte of num.

 Reading the source code (when available) is always the first step.
 The source reveals the buffer size, the target variable, its initial value, and the win condition.
 With source code, you can calculate the exact offset mathematically rather than guessing.
 Without source code, you would use GDB to map the stack layout or use a cyclic pattern (e.g., from pwntools' cyclic()) to determine offsets experimentally.